AqduanCode/SomaticCNV-multiomics/cnv-calling-benchmark/README.md

 samtools idxstats "$OUT" > "bam_10x/$SAMPLE/${SAMPLE}.sorted.idxstats.txt"
 ```

 Repeat for the control sample.
 The resulting BAMs are the inputs to all callers below.
-Example BAMs are available through OMIX website.
+Example BAMs are available through OMIX website (OMIX015037).

 ## 4. Call CNVs